 While a ladder with height flexibility is always the most convenient option—especially if you couldn’t find your measuring tape the day you ordered it—you’ll eventually need to adjust it to fit your pool’s size.

 For the A frame flip up ladder, it all comes down to four little parts at the bottom of the ladder: “extension boots,” which look like hard sleeves and slip over the ends of the assembled ladder’s legs.
 If your pool is 52” tall, these will need to each be all the way on.
 If you have a 54” pool, you can back them off one hole.
 And if you have a 48” pool, you won’t need to use these extension boots at all.
 Ta da!

 How to Anchor the A Frame Flip Up Ladder

 The A frame flip ladder lends its sturdiness to one secret ingredient, which you’ll have to add yourself: sand.
 With the ladder flipped over and the base at the bottom of the legs removed, use a large funnel to fill each leg with sand.
 And I’m talking serious sand.
 You’ll use close to twenty pounds for each leg.
 But think about it: that’s 40 pounds of sturdy weight.
 I’ll take it.

 The Stainless Steel In-Pool Ladder

-This ladder is a go-to for pool owners who have a deck and love the super sleek look.
-And you can’t blame them: this particular model has a flexibility for pool height, has steps with extra deep treads that won’t fade or crack, and conforms to the shape of your pool floor, so it’s naturally sturdy.
-And since it does matter: it’s also easy to clean.
+This ladder type is a go-to for pool owners who have a deck and love the super sleek look.
+Many models have a flexibility for pool height, feature steps with extra deep treads that won’t fade or crack, and conform to the shape of your pool floor, for natural sturdiness.
+And since it does matter: they’re also usually easy to clean.